 Disco, flares and running all became trends in the 1970s.
 Luckily for us (and your feet), one of those stuck around.
+This is where the history of Brooks running shoes started.
 The sport became a big deal in the USA in 1972 when Frank Shorter became the first American since 1908 to win the Olympic marathon.
 His victory helped kick off a running boom in the USA.

-Two years later, we started innovating our shoe technology with runner feedback.
+Two years later, we started innovating our running shoes with runner feedback.
 We developed the Villanova with help from Olympic middle-distance runner Marty Liquori.
 This shoe propelled us into the company of other big-name shoemakers.
 Then in 1974, the Vantage became the first Brooks shoe to hit number 1 in Runner’s World.

 For the next 25 years, we continued to innovate running-shoe technology and found out we’re pretty great at it.
 So much so that we decided to focus solely (sorry, we had to) on running shoes.